-Important Note: in the real world engineers use much less math than in school.
-In the real world, you use more basic math.
-But, it’s still important to understand complex math concepts to some degree.
+Important Note: In the real world, engineers use less math than in school.
+You’ll be working with more basic math.
+But it’s still crucial to have a decent grasp of complex math concepts.

-Otherwise, you can’t properly review software outputs, and identify software limitations.
-Also, visualizing electrical concepts comes down to understanding how equation variables relate together.
+Why?
+Because you’ll need to review software outputs and pinpoint software limitations.
+Plus, visualizing electrical concepts means understanding how equation variables relate to each other.

 Your interest level in electrical engineering

-If you don’t have an interest in electrical engineering, learning the material will be a HUGE drag.
+If you don’t have a burning passion for electrical engineering, learning the material will feel like a massive chore.

-I’m not talking about a slight interest either.
-I mean you think a lot about electricity and find it to be cool.
-I know I think about electrical subjects and engineering in general A LOT!
+I’m not talking about a passing interest.
+I mean, you should be daydreaming about electricity and constantly thinking about electrical subjects and engineering in general!

-So, if you check off the interest box requirement, you’re ahead of many of your peers.
-Because many people only become electrical engineers for money and other superficial reasons.
+If you’ve got the passion, you’re already ahead of many of your peers.
+Some people just become electrical engineers for the money and superficial reasons.